onurhdogan/WrfPyApp/README.md

 WRF Data visualization with WrfPyApp

 You could use WrfPyApp on your PC after install necessary Python packages.
-You could find the WrfPyApp.py executable file in the repository.
+You could find the WrfPyApp.py first version executable file in the repository.

 Tutorial Video link is below